opiat17/Porto-Smart-ithaca/README.md

 *"The best time to plant a tree was 20 years ago.
 The second best time is now." - Chinese Proverb*

-*"The best time to farm Porto was yesterday.
-The second best time is now." - Porto Farmers*
+*"The best time to develop Porto was yesterday.
+The second best time is now." - Porto Developers*